szaumoor/mkhiinbg2/README.md

 ### Q: Are there any NPCs you recommend with her?
 Anyone that she fights with?

-A: Haer'Dalis is a good fit, her banters with him strengthen her epilogues.
+A: Haer'Dalis is a good fit - her banters with him strengthen her epilogues.
 M'Khiin won't leave because of any other companions, but she will find little in common with Korgan or Hexxat.

 ### Q: What are your current plans for the mod?

-Version 1.0 will add M'Khiin as a joinable NPC with content equivalent to other One-Day-NPCs.
+Version 1.0 adds M'Khiin as a joinable NPC with content equivalent to other One-Day NPCs.
 * She banters with vanilla NPCs.
 * She comments on essential events.
 E.g. Tree of Life, Spellhold.
 * She interjects during dialogues.
 * She has a few timer-&-scenery based dialogues to complete her short friendship track.
-* She has one mini quest - *A Goblin in the City*.
-This consists of two encounters where others object to her presence within Athkatla.
+* She has one mini quest, **A Goblin in the City**, which consists of two encounters where others object to her presence within Athkatla.

 ### Q: You mentioned alignment changes.
 What's that about?

 A: M'Khiin is still finding her place within the world.
-With CHARNAME's encouragement she may switch her alignment to Neutral Good - after the end of the slavery quest in the Copper Coronet.
-If she is not encouraged to care for others she will remain True Neutral.
+With CHARNAME's encouragement, she may switch her alignment to Neutral Good after stopping the slavery ring within in the Copper Coronet.
+If she is not encouraged to care for others, she will remain True Neutral.

 ### Q: Why does M'Khiin seem out of character?